CMU-SAFARI/pim-ml/README.md

 ./bin/host_code -i 100 -l 0.001 -m 1024 -n 16
 ```

 By default, Linear Regression and Logistic Regression benchmarks use synthetic dataset.
-To use real dataset, the BENCHMARK_FOLDER/host/app.c file should be editted to read the real dataset from a specific file.
+To use real dataset, the ```BENCHMARK_FOLDER/host/app.c``` should be editted to read the real dataset from a specific file.

 ### K-means and Decision Trees
 TODO